 By default, Oracle GoldenGate maintains data that it swaps to disk in the

 dirtmp sub-directory of the Oracle GoldenGate installation directory.
 The cache manager assumes that all of the free space on the file system is available.
 This directory can fill up quickly if there is a large transaction volume with large transaction sizes.
 To prevent I/O contention and possible disk-related Extract failures, dedicate a disk to this directory.
-You can assign a name to this directory with the
+You can assign a name and size to this directory with the

 CACHEDIRECTORY option of the